laravel/docs/sanctum.md

 <a name="cors-and-cookies"></a>
 #### CORS and Cookies

-If you are having trouble authenticating with your application from a SPA that executes on a separate subdomain, you have likely misconfigured your CORS (Cross-Origin Resource Sharing) or session cookie settings.
+If you are having trouble authenticating with your application from an SPA that executes on a separate subdomain, you have likely misconfigured your CORS (Cross-Origin Resource Sharing) or session cookie settings.

 The `config/cors.php` configuration file is not published by default.
 If you need to customize Laravel's CORS options, you should publish the complete `cors` configuration file using the `config:publish` Artisan command: